 From the very beginning of my blogging “career”, I committed to never pursue numbers.
 As hobby became part time job and now a supplemental income for our family, I have been constantly tempted by the appeal of the numbers game.
 While I certainly educate myself about marketing, social media trends, and blogging issues, I continue to prayerfully remain faithful to what I knew was necessary at the beginning: To write truth and write it well, whether or not anyone reads it.

 If you Google “feminism”, it has a simple definition: “The advocacy of women’s rights on the basis of the equality of the sexes.”

 That sounds like common sense, and it is.

-But we also landed on a point I’ve been mulling over for the last few days.
 Most goals are about improving ourselves.
 We want to lose weight, eat well, improve family relationships, and read more.
 None of these things are wrong.
 But when we look across the goals we set as people of God we should ask ourselves: Why all the self-improvement?
 Is this what Christians are called to pursue?

 When we met and first married, my husband knew much less about the Bible than I did.
 I’d just spent four years getting a degree in religion from our Christian alma mater; his degree is in engineering.
 I’d just spent 24 years being discipled by parents who intentionally taught me the Word of God; he’d committed to following Christ wholeheartedly in the last three years.
 We entered marriage equally yoked in love for God and desire to serve Him, but I was, and still am, the more biblically-knowledgeable person of our pair.